-- 1. Select Tools > Options. - 2.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
 Select the Dialing tab. - 3.
 In the Account Code section, enable the Enable account codes check box. - 4.
-Select the Details button to open the Account Code Dialing Rule field. - 5.
-In the first Account code dialing format section, specify pauses (,) or dual-tone multi-frequency (DTMF) characters that you want to be inserted before or after the account code.
+Select the Details button to open the Account Code Dialing Rule field.

+5. In the first Account code dialing format section, specify pauses (,) or dual-tone multi-frequency (DTMF) characters that you want to be inserted before or after the account code.